 The piazza is one of Livorno’s busiest, with most of the city’s bus routes passing through here.
 The duomo – a post-war reconstruction - dominates the square on the south side, while the only portico to survive the war, dating from the 17th century and designed by Alessandro Pieroni, stands in the north-east corner.

-To see where Piazza Grande is located, click here.
+To see where Piazza Grande is located, see the map below.